Summary: this is a simple overview of how U.S. tax law affects payment of your film's royalties.

 - Don't be intimidated, this form isn't as complex as it looks.
 Start by checking box a and proceed from there.

-- More information on Obtaining an Individual Taxpayer Identification Number (ITIN) from Abroad.
+- You can obtain more information from the US IRS on Obtaining an Individual Taxpayer Identification Number (ITIN) from Abroad.